movies-albrains/.github/README.md

 # .github
-Web application allowing you to borrow a book
+Web application allowing you to borrow a movie.

 # Functional requirements
 - Display all movies paginated